 Any connecting cables don’t play any role in my audiolife anymore.
 As do analog-digital conversion components.
 You will see, we are going far beyond such questions…

-Playing his cards like this he managed to rise my expectations to a point where uncertainty and exaltation meet in a dangerous suspense feeling exceeding imagination and former experience.
+Playing his cards like this he managed to rise my expectations to a point where uncertainty and exaltation meet in a dangerous feeling of suspense exceeding imagination and former experience.
 It is a radical approach and very different from what I consider rational one.
-Usually by first introduction I try to point out my weaknesses and deficiencies so that the disappointment that will come inevitably is not as disastrous.
+Usually by first introduction I try to point out my weaknesses and deficiencies so that the disappointment that comes inevitably is not as disastrous.
 I realized we are very different, but I didn’t realize how different our ideas about how the audio reproduction should sound like are.

 Volker considers the phantom stereo image – the virtual stage that has been projected – along with its qualities not essential and being part of the so called HiFi discourse.
 The purity of the tones and their resolution is what counts in terms of true fidelity.
 For me it is a matter of integrity if the voices of the instruments are entangled into a consistent stereo projection where their position in the space could be localized or they are scattered randomly in the space.
-I think such kind of integrity contributes greatly for the believability of what has been reproduced.
+I think such kind of integrity contributes greatly for the believability of the reproduction.

 I still think my strive for finding a right balance between tonal and sonic characteristics gives better access to the musical content by being more persuasive even for people that have never been into HiFi.
-Keeping the balance and not reel in one particular direction is the way I try to follow and the way that brings me closer to the music.
+Keeping the balance and not reel into one particular direction is the way I try to follow and the way that brings me closer to the music.
 There is nothing bad in this – we are individuals and we perceive things differently, so there is no objective truth here.
-Such differences in opinion though could become a problem when one search for confirmation of his own ideas about the reproduction among the other listeners.
-It could hurt sometime when it comes to a system of his own.
-I remember it happened to me as well, but I would always prefer an honest opinion based on valid arguments which despite causing pain in the beginning could be very constructive at the end.
+Such differences in opinion though, could become a problem when one search for confirmation of his own ideas about the reproduction among other listeners.
+It could hurt sometime when it comes to a system of ones own.
+I remember it happened to me as well, but I would always prefer an honest opinion based on valid arguments, which in spite of causing some pain in the beginning could be very constructive at the end.

 It could also be that one reason for the discrepancy between our judgments might be a pure biological fact.
 Volker is one generation older than me and as you probably know it is common that with the age the hearing sensitivity in the high frequency spectrum degrades, so this could eventually explain why something that sounded harsh to me might sound quite normal for another.